Management, Organizational Leadership Concentration, M.S.

 MGMT 6660 - Organization Development

-Approaches for effecting change in organizations.
-Emphasis on the individual and personal development of the student to be more effective in managing change and innovation.
+Approaches for diagnosing organizational issues and improving organizational processes and performance.
+Emphasis on the individual and personal development of the student to be more effective in managing change and innovation, addressing internal resistance, and empowering employees.

 MGMT 6740 - Leadership and Motivation